 The degeneration of a joint – arthritis – is part of the aging process and can, if left unattended, result in a completely worn out joint, leaving surgical replacement or fusion of the effected joint as the only treatment option.
 But if treated in the beginning or only moderate stage of arthritic changes, several approaches can help to reduce the pain and increase mobility.
-Special exercise program, developed and supervised by our UK trained physiotherapist, lymph drainage to reduce swelling, homeopathic anti-inflammatory medication either as tablets or direct joint infiltration to help with the pain, joint aspiration, and infiltration with Hyaluronic Acid – comparable with a WD40 for joints – are often and very successfully used.
+Special exercise program, developed and supervised by our UK trained physiotherapist, lymph drainage to reduce swelling.
+Furthermore anti-inflammatory medication either as tablets or direct joint infiltration can help to reduce the pain.
+Another option is joint aspiration, and infiltration with Hyaluronic Acid – comparable with a WD40 for joints – which is often and very successfully used by orthopaedic surgeon Dr. Alf Neuhaus.
 Whenever needed these injections would be done guided by either radiological or ultrasound images.

 If the conservative treatment seems ineffective a surgical procedure might be indicated, which could be arthroscopic clean out, partial or even total joint replacement of the joint.
-The appropriate procedure would be discussed with the patient and performed in a nearby private hospital.
+The appropriate procedure would be discussed with you and performed in a nearby private hospital.

 Rheuma – Gout

-Rheumatoid Arthritis (‘Rheuma’) and Gout are, besides the osteoarthritis, two of the most common diseases that affect joints in general and can, if untreated, lead to their complete destruction.
+Rheumatoid Arthritis (‘Rheuma’) and Gout are, besides the osteoarthritis, two of the most common diseases that affect joints in general.
+They can, if untreated, lead to the complete destruction of the joint.
 Both diseases are hereditary, ‘rheuma’ effecting both men and women almost equally, meanwhile gout statistically is found 5 times more often in men than in women over the age of 50.
-Many external factors like smoking, alcohol consume, diet, life style and lag of exercises play an important role in how severe the disease might turn out and unfortunately being a genetic problem they cannot be cured.
+Many external factors like smoking, alcohol consume, diet, life style and lag of exercises play an important role in how severe the disease might turn out.
+Being a genetic problem they unfortunately cannot be cured.
 But modern medicine has found ways to control them and make life with them much more enjoyable.
 The different treatment options would be discussed by orthopaedic surgeon Dr. Alf Neuhaus with you, a long term treatment schedule will be developed and frequent check- ups and tests would confirm the success of the treatment or indicate the need to readjust it.
-Special physiotherapeutic exercises, massage and osteopathic mobilization techniques might be used to mobilize those joints, and other cooperating medical specialist would be consulted to elaborate the best treatment options.
+Special physiotherapeutic exercises, massage and osteopathic mobilization techniques might be used to mobilize those joints.
+Furthermore other cooperating medical specialist would be consulted to elaborate the best treatment options.
 Should you have any questions regarding rheuma or gout please contact us.

 Key Hole Surgery / Arthroscopy

 Arthroscopy – key hole surgery – is a surgical procedure that has developed rapidly in the last 20 years or so, allowing the surgeon to look inside a joint (usually knee, hip, ankle, shoulder, elbow) using a probe attached to a camera/ screen.
 Most of the arthroscopies can be done as day case surgery, meaning that you would be admitted by orthopaedic surgeon Dr. Alf Neuhaus to a private hospital in the morning and be ‘back on your sofa’ in the evening.
 The most often performed arthroscopic procedure is done on the knee to repair meniscal defects, remove cartilage damage or wash the joint out.
 Similar procedures are performed at other major joints like the hip, ankle or shoulder.
 The obvious advantage is that the joint is cleaned from any damaged parts, the patient would go home the same day and be able to use the operated joint fully weight bearing.
 The small skin cuts to introduce the instruments and the very short hospital stay reduce the possible infection rate dramatically.
-The results of the surgery, usually recorded on a DvD, will be discussed with the patient during the post- operative consultations in our out- patient clinic and further treatment consequences planed and initiated.
+The results of the surgery will be discussed with you during the post- operative consultations in our out- patient clinic.
+Further treatment consequences will be planed and initiated.
 Please contact us for more information regarding arthroscopic procedures.

 Joint replacement is a major orthopaedic surgical procedure and therefor usually ‘the end of the line’ of treatment of a painful and worn out joint.
 Sometimes, when all other treatment options like standard medication, physiotherapy, special massage techniques and alternative approaches like Yoga don’t deal with the pain caused by the worn out joint, or the pain simply gets unbearable, the only solution might be the replacement of the arthritic joint by an artificial one.
 The by far most often replaced joints are the knees and hips, followed by shoulder and ankle.
 Orthopaedic surgeon Dr. Alf Neuhaus would perform a joint replacement procedure in a nearby private hospital, either under general or epidural anaesthetics.
-Rehabilitation by our UK trained physiotherapist would start sometimes even in the afternoon of the day of surgery, and hospital stay should be no more than 3 – 4 days.
-Four to six weeks later you should be back to normal daily activities, pain free, and within three months even back to sports activities like playing a round of golf or similar.
+Rehabilitation by our UK trained physiotherapist would start sometimes even in the afternoon of the day of surgery.
+Hospital stay should be no more than 3 – 4 days.
+Four to six weeks later you should be back to normal daily activities, pain free.
+And you should even be back to sports activities like playing a round of golf or similar within three month.